-But even if Mr G had received an explanation of the risks involved with the investment, for the reasons I've already given, I'm satisfied that if Carey had acted in accordance with its regulatory obligations and good industry practice it shouldn't have accepted the investment into his SIPP.
-So, the loss he's suffered could have been avoided in any event.
-So, overall, I'm satisfied that in the circumstances, for all the reasons given, it's fair and reasonable to say Options should compensate Mr G for the loss he's suffered.
-I don't think it would be fair to say in the circumstances that Mr G should suffer the loss because he ultimately instructed the transaction to be effected.
+So, overall, I'm satisfied that in the circumstances, for all the reasons given, it's fair and reasonable to say Carey should compensate Mr D for the loss he's suffered.
+I don't think it would be fair to say in the circumstances that Mr D should suffer the loss because he ultimately instructed the transactions be effected.

-Had Carey declined to accept Mr G's investment in Global Forestry, would the transaction complained about still have been effected elsewhere?
+Had Carey declined to accept Mr D's investments in Carbon Credits and Global Forestry, would the transaction complained about still have been effected elsewhere?